-While all haircuts can be tailored to your face shape, today we're here to talk about super-short snips.
+While all haircuts can be tailored to your face shape, today's topic is super-short snips.
 After all, as much as we love mermaid-length manes, chin- and collarbone-length bobs are still having a moment.

 Here's the thing: When you're working with shorter ends, you might think that there's little that can be done to customize a cut to your face shape.
 But au contraire, according to some of the industry's most renowned stylists, it all comes down to knowing the exact length, when to layer, and whether or not bangs should be a part of the mix.

-Whether you have round, oval, square, or heart-shaped bone structure, ahead you'll discover the most flattering bob for y-o-u.
-You can thank us later.
+Whether you have a round, oval, square, or heart-shaped bone structure, ahead you'll discover the most flattering bob for you.

 If you've got natural hair but are looking for a pin-straight finish, never underestimate the power of a quality flatiron.
 Not only will it give you silky-smooth strands, but it will also keep them healthy.
 To get Gabrielle Union's sleek look, her stylist recommends Bio Ionic OnePass Styling Iron ($199).

-To recreate Demi Lovato's textured lob, “I recommend using wave spray to give the lob some movement with this face shape,” says Colombini.
-First, apply the spray—may we suggest Ouai Wave Spray ($26)?—to damp or dry strands for added bob movement.
+To recreate Emma Stone's textured lob, “I recommend using wave spray to give the lob some movement with this face shape,” says Colombini.
+First, apply the spray—may we suggest Ouai Wave Spray ($28)?—to damp or dry strands for added bob movement.
 Simply spritz, grab a handful at the ends, and scrunch upwards.
 Alternatively, you can use a flat iron to create S-waves.
 Seal the look with texture spray and you're good to go.

 If on the shorter side of a long bob, consider adding an angle or a touch of length in the front since this can help to elongate a round jawline.